The Ad Net Zero

 For many organisations, events are important new business opportunities.
 But they can generate substantial carbon emissions, often unnecessarily or wastefully, and could be conducted in more climate-friendly ways.
 In order to meet the ambitions of Ad Net Zero, it is important that we take into account the climate impact of our industry events.

-We have partnered with isla – an independent, non-profit organisation dedicated to supporting the events industry’s transition to a sustainable future.
-All Ad Net Zero members are entitled to a discounted membership of isla.
+We have partnered with isla – an independent, non-profit organisation dedicated to supporting the events industry’s transition to a sustainable future – on our own events, using their TRACE tool to measure emissions from our own work.
+All Ad Net Zero members are entitled to discounted membership of isla.
 In the UK, please contact hello@weareisla.co.uk for more information.

-During the COVID-19 pandemic, a number of industry events have been conducted entirely virtually to great success.
-The future of events will, similarly to the way we return to work post-pandemic, most likely be a combination of online and real-world activities.
-With that in mind, there are ways event organisers can help our industry minimise emissions.
-As evidenced by the operational carbon footprint of agencies in Action 1, international travel is a big contributor to carbon emissions.
-Reducing the need for delegates to fly to industry events through utilising a hub-and-spoke approach, with events taking place at regional, local levels could significantly reduce emissions.
+The pandemic proved to us that there is a better way to run events for the planet.
+For example, reducing the need for delegates to fly to industry events through utilising a hub-and-spoke approach, with events taking place at regional and local levels could significantly reduce emissions.
 If your team must be at an event think about the mode of transport you will take.
-For example, we have encouraged UK industry professionals to join us in taking the ‘Advertising Express’ train from London to Cannes.
+For example, we have encouraged UK industry professionals to join us in taking the train from London to Cannes.
 Utilising facilities and contractors that exercise high sustainability standards can also make a big difference.

 The Ad Net Zero Action Plan featured image